cepthomas/example_plugin/README.md

 # Best Ever Plugin (Example Sublime Text Plugin)

 This identifies most of the content that is needed to build a plugin suitable for submission to Package Control.
-It's primarily focused on pure python functional plugins;
+It describes a basic pure python functional plugin.
-those with binaries, syntax, or color schemes are a bit different - maybe later.
+Those with binaries, syntax, or color schemes are a bit different - TBD.
 Adjust to taste.

-For this example, names are:
+For this example, primary names are:
-- `Best Ever Plugin` is the friendly-name, and appears in menus and the Command Palette.
+- `Best Ever Plugin`: the user facing friendly-name, and appears in menus, settings, command palette, etc.
-- `example_plugin` is the repo-name.
+- `example_plugin`: the repo-name, other internals.

 Give serious thought to name selections as refactoring them can become a real pain.

 Assumes ST4 but should be easily retrofitted for ST3.
 ST2 is right out.

-Note that this addresses GitHub only.
-BitBucket should be a straightforward translation.
+Note that this assumes GitHub though BitBucket should be a straightforward translation.

 ## Installation

-Something like this:
+You may want to add installation steps here, maybe something like this:

-From the Command Palette, run `Package Control: Install Package` command.
+*From the Command Palette, run `Package Control: Install Package` command.
-In the packages list, find the package friendly-name you are interested in and install it.
+In the packages list, find the package friendly-name you are interested in and install it.*

 ## Usage

-Add detail such as how-to, images, videos, references, caveats, ...
+Add any pertinent details such as how-to, images, videos, references, caveats, ...

 ## Commands and Menus